Pancreatic cysts can be categorized into the following groups:

 MR with heavily weighted T2WI and MRCP will better demonstrate the cystic nature and the internal structure of the cyst and has the advantage of demonstrating the relationship of the cyst to the pancreatic duct as is seen in IPMN.

-The images show a serous cystic neoplasm (SCN).
-MRI better shows the central scar (figure).
+The images show a serous cystic neoplasm (SCN) on a CT.

 There are cases when CT can be helpful, since it better depicts a central calcification in SCN or peripheral calcification in a mucinous cystic neoplasm (MCN).

-MRI is usually of more diagnostic than CT.
+MRI is usually of more diagnostic value than CT.

-MRI can show the cystic nature of a pancreatic lesion and it's internal structure.
+MRI can show the cystic nature of a pancreatic fluid collection and its internal structure.

-The MRI shows a large cyst with dependent internal debris (figure).
+The MRI shows a pancreatic fluid collection with dependent internal debris typical of walled off necrosis in necrotizing pancreatitis (7).

 MRI shows a lesion, which consists of multiple small cysts.